 The location is about 90km outside of Riyadh and it takes about 1,5 hours to reach.
-The Edge of the World should not be tempted to reach by other than a 4×4 vehicle as the last length of the trip is very rocky and there’s loose gravel and some soft sand.
+The Edge of the World should not be attempted to reach by other than a 4×4 vehicle as the last length of the trip is very rocky and there’s loose gravel and some soft sand.
 Some people have managed to get there by regular cars without getting stuck but it’s a big risk to take.
 The safest bet is to go in a convoy of several cars and make sure all the cars have a full tank and a shovel, tow strap and spare tires and/or tire repair kits.

 Never stop in the soft sand!

 The best season for visiting would be the fall and winter months when skies are clear and the temperatures are warm or cool.
-Edge of the World can get extremely hot in the summer months as there is no shade there whatsoever.
+Edge of the World can get extremely hot in the summer months because there is no shade there whatsoever.
 If you want the site all to yourself the best would be to visit on a weekday.
 During the years this site has become increasingly popular among expats and winter weekend afternoons might even have a small crowd on site.

 When taking the trip, you should leave early enough to prepare a minimum of two hours for driving, to have at least two hours at the site and a good two hours for the way back during daylight hours.
 The desert track can be very tricky to drive in the dark and it’s easy to get lost.
 Eventually all tracks lead out of the acacia valley back to the gate.
 It should be noted that the rangers close this gate at 6 p.m so if you don’t make that time you are stuck in the acacia valley for the night.

-Even though just climbing up the cliff from the car park is sufficient enough to enjoy the breath taking scenery, it’s worth walking all the way to the end of the cliff where one can really experience the feeling of being on “the edge of the world”.
+Even though just climbing up the cliff from the car park is sufficient enough to enjoy the breath-taking scenery, it’s worth walking all the way to the end of the cliff where one can really experience the feeling of being on “the edge of the world”.
 From the cliff continue walking right for a few hundred meters.
 Next there’s a steep climb down and then a narrow path that leads to the last rock cliff with the spectacular views.
-The walk will take about 15 minutes to half hour depending on your abilities.
+The walk will take about 15 minutes to half hour one way depending on your abilities.

 Keep a look out for fossils too, the escarpment is rich in fossils because it used to be the bottom of the ocean some 50 million years ago!
 Looking down into the valley you will see dried up rivers twirling into the distance, after heavy rains they will become real rivers because the water rushes down from the escarpment into the plains.
 Some areas on the plains become very green in the spring time.